What is Airtable and its alternatives?

 Having full control over access levels guarantee your data is secure and, just as importantly, that you’re free to create the best structures possible without having to worry if it’ll work with predefined access levels.
 The access level will serve the table, not the other way around.

 To find out more about why permissioning is so important, you can check out this article.

 What is Airtable User and row based pricing?

-Like most traditional platforms, Airtable has a user based model when it comes to pricing, which is an older model that has failed to live up to the modern complexities of growth-oriented companies.
+Like most traditional platforms, Airtable base has a user based model when it comes to pricing, which is an older model that has failed to live up to the modern complexities of growth-oriented companies.